fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 ### 1. Anatomical processing

-The first part of anatomical processing of the MRI data is done by the Freesurfer program.
+The first part of anatomical processing of the MRI data is done by the FreeSurfer program.
 MNE is using the output of this program and one of the FS functions to create head shapes with the boundary element method (BEM) and to set up the source space for the forward solution.
 The next figure shows the filenames (with red) that were created by FS and MNE is using them for input.
 When MNE is creating the BEM model meshes it is using a function (mri_watershed) from FS.
 Therefore, the FS has to be set up before running this MNE function.

 {% include image src="/assets/img/development/project/replicate_functionality_of_mne_software/anatomical_processing_2.png" width="650" %}